KeisyNKK/WikTED/readme.md

 Objective
 ---------

-Use data structures as Linked Lists to build a one time open-collaborative online encyclopedia
+Use data structures as Linked Lists to build a one time open-collaborative online encyclopedia.

+The code reads a input file, build the infraestructure and print/ create the necessary files

 Functionality
 -------------

-Based on the input file the program knows the instructions and their params and also can create and delete pages on the WikED.
+It does what the specfications require such as adding editors, pages, links and colaborative text.

 How to run